 Your EZ Guide to Living In Salisbury, MD

 Discover the Capital of the Eastern Shore, the beautiful Salisbury, Maryland.
-This may be a small town, butow it.
+Salisbury is considered the commercial hub of the metro area, attracting many professionals to live, work, and commute in the city.
+This may be a small town, but it has a lot to offer.
 The town’s youthful energy is complemented by many cultural amenities like street fairs and music festivals.
 Life in Salisbury shows small-town living can be affordable and dynamic simultaneously.
 Explore what to expect from living in Salisbury, MD.

 The Eastern Shores’ largest city is an incredible place to live, backed by numerous independent media accolades.
 US News ranked Salisbury City among the best places to retire, safest places to live, and fastest-growing cities in the nation for 2023.
+Salisbury has a population of 33,050 at the 2020 census.
 Other lists place it among the best college towns for families, a top place to live on the East Coast, and a top up-and-coming city.

 What makes it so special?